-Any business that sells new or used boats, rents out boats or other watercraft, accepts trades on boats, or provides repairs on boats is considered to be a boat dealer.
-Boat dealers need your everyday insurance, such as General Liability, Property Damage Insurance, Workers’ Comp, and Business Interruption Insurance.
-They also need more specific types of “marine policies” such as Title Errors and Omissions, False Pretenses, Truth-In-Lending, Inventory Coverage, Engine Hours and Omissions.
+Any business that sells new or used boats, rents out boats or other watercraft, accepts trades on boats or provides repairs on boats are all considered to be a boat dealer.
+Boat dealers need your everyday insurance such as General Liability, Property Damage Insurance, Workers’ Comp, and Business Interruption Insurance.
+They also need more specific types of “marine policies” such as Title Errors and Omissions, False Pretenses, Truth-in-Lending, Inventory Coverage, Engine Hours, and Omissions.

 For a boat dealer, this type of insurance is written to protect the boat dealership against watercraft liability exposures, pollution coverage, employee benefits liability, and employment-related practices liability.
 If you feel that the coverage levels are not enough, dealerships are able to purchase “Bumbershoot Liability”, which is a type of Umbrella insurance coverage for incidents that occur on either land or water.

 This provides more specific liability coverage than General Liability policies.
 Covers against a loss arising out of bodily injury or property damage that was caused by the insured’s premises, operations, work performed or products.